 - Loosely cover the buns and let rise for another 20 minutes, or until slightly puffy.

 - In a small bowl, lightly beat an egg.
 Use a pastry brush to gently brush the tops of the buns.
 Add sesame seeds or any toppings you desire.

 - Bake at 350°F/177°C for 18-20 minutes, until lightly golden.
 If the tops are browning too quickly, place a piece of aluminum foil over top.

-- Glaze (optional): In a small bowl, dissolve 1 Tbsp granulated sugar with 1 Tbsp hot water and use a clean pastry brush to brush the tops of the baked buns.
+- Glaze (optional): In a small bowl, dissolve 1 tablespoon granulated sugar with 1 tablespoon hot water and use a clean pastry brush to brush the tops of the baked buns.
 Return the buns into the oven (with the heat turned off) for another 2 minutes.